Normal Distribution: A random variable X whose probability density function is given by

 Hence, $M_{X}(t)=e^{t \mu+\frac{1}{2} \sigma^{2} t^{2}}$ is the required m.g.f. of the normal distribution.

-Differentiating (1) with respect to $t$, we get
+Differentiating (1) with respect to $t$

 $$M_{X}^{\prime}(t)=e^{t\mu+\frac{1}{2}\sigma^2}(\mu + t \sigma^2) \Rightarrow E[X] =\left.
 M_{X}^{\prime}(t)\right|_{t=0}=\mu.......
 (2)$$

-Differentiating (2) with respect to $t$, we get
+Differentiating (2) with respect to $t$

 $$M_{X}^{\prime \prime} (t)=e^{t\mu +\frac{1}{2}\sigma^2 t^2} (\mu+t\sigma^2)^2 + e^{t\mu +\frac{1}{2}\sigma^2 t^2}\sigma^2$$